 Responsibilities: You received positive ratings in 0 of the 0 responsibilities that you identified as moderate- to- high priority in your role (at least 70% of your faculty rated you as “good” or outstanding”).
 Your top 5 strengths are:

 The faculty ratings for responsibilities identified as a priority (high or moderate) are used to determine which areas are targeted for improvement.
-IDEA has factored each of the 21 responsibilities into four overarching categories.
+We have factored each of the 21 responsibilities into four overarching categories.
 Click on the (?) above to view the detailed category breakout of responsibilities.
 The following guidelines will assist you in planning your development activities:

 The Statistical Detail section provides raw data that was used in the analysis of this report.
 It includes the number of responses for each response option as well the mean, standard deviation, and self-rating.